OpsecGuy/Log/README.md

 # Log
-Personal logging system that I use in every project
+Personal logging system that I use in every Python project